SPACE BUSINESS

 Before the emergence of New Space, the potential was not exploited due to economic and time constraints.
 The business opportunities arising from this ‘New Space’ stem from a model based on three key concepts:

 Space presents the final challenge for humankind, yet in the world of business, New Space has already taken shape, offering vast future potential.
-Nanosatellites allow for the collection, transmission and assessment of all kinds of data.
+Small satellites allow for the collection, transmission and assessment of all kinds of data.
 Here at Alén Space we have developed a working method which caters fully for the objectives and goals set by each company and sector.

 Short development times can also guarantee replacement in less than a year.

 Space is the ideal environment for the ongoing appearance of new business opportunities for entrepreneurs who know that getting there first can make the difference between success and failure.
-The future possibilities are endless, yet many nanosatellite applications have already been put into practice, creating added advantages and boosting profits for all kinds of companies and sectors.
+The future possibilities are endless, yet many small satellite applications have already been put into practice, creating added advantages and boosting profits for all kinds of companies and sectors.

-Nanosatellites, the Forefront of Space IoT
+Small Satellites, the Forefront of IOT

-The Internet of Things (IoT) is changing multiple aspects of our daily lives, and CubeSats are playing a key role in this revolution.
 They consist of constellations of small satellites in space and various sensors on Earth capable of generating vast amounts of data that are highly relevant for widely-differing areas, from traffic monitoring to the optimisation of machinery and production facilities, or even autonomous transport operations.

-Nanosatellites allow for the precise tracking and geolocation of all types of assets in real time.
+Small satellites allow for the precise tracking and geolocation of all types of assets in real time.
 Unlike land navigation systems, CubeSats can identify an object wherever it may be in the world – either in remote locations or at sea.

 If it can’t be tracked, it can’t be controlled.
-Generally speaking, using a constellation of nanosatellites to track assets can be used for a wide range of needs.
+Generally speaking, using a constellation of small satelites to track assets can be used for a wide range of needs.
 We can’t even begin to imagine the myriad applications this will offer in the future, but here are just a few of those that are here and now:

 ADS-B System

 Automatic Dependent Surveillance – Broadcast (ADS-B) allows for precise location of aircraft without the need for land radar signals.
 Aircraft transmit their GPS position, although occasionally the land reception of these messages is not possible, especially when the aircraft are flying mid ocean.
-A nanosatellite constellation can act as an intermediary, transmitting these messages and guaranteeing the tracking of passengers and freight.

 Ship Tracking

-Communication between nanosatellites and ships allows for the real time tracking of their exact position in order to control the location and status of cargo.
+Communication between small satellites and ships allows for the real time tracking of their exact position in order to control the location and status of cargo.
 Ship tracking improves security and can also be used to manage routes and rescue operations, as well as avoiding collisions.
-This tool can also contribute to prevent piracy, detect illegal fishing or to carry out other environmental surveillance activities.

 Fleet Management

 Fleet management systems are a practical way of tracking goods and passenger carriers.
 They are also useful for companies whose activities require the use of several vehicles or for Public Administration fleets.
-The data collected by nanosatellites allows for the precise tracking of each vehicle, as well as helping to take decisions aimed at boosting fleet productivity.

 SIGINT (Signals Intelligence)

-Nanosatellites can also detect the signals generated by third parties.
-These small satellites can tune into certain frequency bands, identify broadcasts from Earth and space and analyse the electromagnetic spectrum of these frequency bands.
 They can be used to record unauthorised broadcasts, detect interferences and locate their origin.
 Even encrypted broadcasts can be geolocated, providing details of their modulation type and the areas they may be related to.